Jagathveerendra/Speaker-Recognition/README.md

 5) Now do the dot product between power series and transform of filter bank, filter bank energies were obtained.
 6) Apply logarithm and discrete cosine transform to the filter bank energies.
 7) These are  26 mfccs but only 1 to 13 mfccs were required.
 Take only 1 to 13 mfccs and leave the others.
+All these steps are arranged in mfcc_final function.
 # Linear prediction coefficients
 LPCs are another popular feature for speaker recognition.
 To understand LPCs, we must first understand the Autoregressive model of speech.
 Speech can be modelled as a pth order AR process, where each sample is given by:LPCs are another popular feature for speaker recognition.
 To understand LPCs, we must first understand the Autoregressive model of speech.
 Speech can be modelled as a pth order AR process, where each sample is given by: